 By Mike Anderson

 In addition to the obvious answer of attempting to add more hospital beds, Minnesota has also increased funding, training and support for regional mobile crisis mental health services.
-The Mobile Mental Health Crisis Response team from the Northwestern Mental Health Center is a one such team comprised of several mental health professionals, rehabilitation workers and practitioners.
+The Mobile Mental Health Crisis Response Team from Northwestern Mental Health Center is one such team comprised of several mental health professionals, rehabilitation workers and practitioners.

 ‒ Rapid mood swings